inf0s3clol/inf0s3clol/README.md

 --------------------

 # Features
-### PySilon malware can do plenty of things, like:
+### inf0s3c malware can do plenty of things, like:
 - handle multiple PCs (not only one, like in most of the cases)
 - UAC Bypass (gain *Administrative permissions* on startup)
 - **delete itself whenever you want**